gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

-- Fixed a TimeManager patch for BTD6 v45.2 (fixes Faster Forward)
+- Added a ModBloonOverlay class for making custom Bloon Overlays
-- Made some methods in ResourceHandler public
+  - NOTE: Due to a MelonLoader bug, these won't properly display unless you're on ML 0.6.6 or higher
-- Fixed a bug with the Shift+Shift to open console setting
+- Accounted for a Unity bug that was affecting the internal durations of embedded AudioClips